 Vevo used to be an on demand advertising supported video streaming service, owned and financed by a few major labels, formally managed by Vevo LLC headquartered in Delaware and New York.
 Vevo consisted of the following:

-During the period 2012-2015, our company VIDYPS 79 d.o.o., headquartered in the Republic of Serbia (Europe), acted as a music distribution company, in the present case responsible for audio and video digital distribution by working as an intermediatory between the music digital stores and music streaming services and the clients, who wished to upload songs to audio digital stores and streaming services and/or music videos to digital streaming services (such as Vevo and YouTube)
+During the period 2012-2015, our company VIDYPS 79 d.o.o., headquartered in the Republic of Serbia (Europe), acted as a music distribution service on a link between its clients and the music stores by enabling artists and labels to upload songs to digital audio stores and streaming services and/or music videos to digital streaming services (such as Vevo and YouTube).

 Merlin B.V. is the "global digital rights agency for the world's independent label sector" formally headquartered in the Netherlands, but actually run in the United Kingdom.

-VIDYPS 79 had a Membership Agreement with Merlin comprising a music digital distribution deal to multiple music digital stores and streaming services (Spotify, Google Play, YouTube, Vevo etc.).
+VIDYPS 79 had a Membership Agreement with Merlin comprising several music distribution deals to multiple digital stores and streaming services (Spotify, Google Play, YouTube, Vevo etc.).
 The deal between VIDYPS 79 and Merlin B.V. was on a non-exclusive basis.
 Technically, Merlin B.V. had nothing to do with music or video distribution itself, but the digital stores and streaming services (including Vevo) required that all the royalties for the audio/video views and streams and digital sales must have gone through Merlin.

 We didn't accept these and we insisted on getting genuine and properly revised data.
 About a month later, as apparently being unable to act on a fair and professional basis, Vevo took down the videos distributed by Blue2Digital and kept them offline for two weeks.
 With the help of Merlin (they confiscated all the money VIDYPS 79 had with them) and a couple of scammers (who either were involved with initiating the issue, or came up as a consequence), Vevo then aborted any further payments to VIDYPS 79 having left an enormous debt of hundreds of thousands of dollars unpaid to our company and its clients.